 And if you’re willing to wait the required time for nature to loosen ground for you, all you need do is pile up organic material on the soil or plant grasses or cover crops.
 Overtime, nature will do all the work.
 (I have two small beds in process now that should be perfect in two more years.
 I knew I couldn’t do the work necessary to prepare them quickly, but I am perfectly willing to give nature the time to do it for me.)

 - Adding Organic Matter

 Coleman’s soil is rich in organic matter.
 (That’s one of the fixed laws I spoke of.)
 He doesn’t add the raw materials as I do (which in turn break down into organic matter), but rather uses finished compost (raw materials already broken down).
-That’s the method he uses to keep that law/principle.
+That’s one of the methods he uses to keep that law/principle.
 (As mentioned above he also uses cover crops to furnish organic matter.)

 - Covering the Soil

 He is set up to grow the makings for his compost and to have sufficient amounts to supply his needs.
 In addition animal manures from the farm’s own animals are used.

 He has enough compost to use it as a covering for his soil.
 In addition, if you’ve seen pictures of his farming operations you know that many of the crops when grown end up totally covering the bed.
 The compost and his crops covering his soil are the methods he uses to keep the law/principle of covering your soil.

 It’s human nature to look for an easier way.
 And that’s ok, but not at the expense of going against the laws set by nature.
 Then it’s really harder in the long run.

 You cannot remove sod from a impoverished piece of ground and loosen it with a broadfork and have success.
 As the caption under the picture of Four Seasons Farm stated in the article I mentioned earlier, “Start with biodiversity and well-nourished soil—.”